tektoncd/pipeline/docs/using.md

 In order to run a Pipeline, you will need to provide:

 1. A Pipeline to run (see [creating a Pipeline](#creating-a-pipeline))
-2. `PipelineParams` which specify the service account to use and where to put logs (see [the example `PipelineParams`](examples/pipelineparams.yaml))
-3. The `PipelineResources` to use with this Pipeline.
+2. The `PipelineResources` to use with this Pipeline.

 On its own, a `Pipeline` declares what `Tasks` to run, and what order to run them in (implied by [`providedBy`](#providedby)).
 When running a `Pipeline`, you will